Michaelsadas/CFCT/README.md

 2. cgra-mapper: CGRA mapper, mapping DFGs to CGRA in batches.
 The mapping flow includes placement and routing, data synchronization, optimization, visualization, and configuration generation.

-3. fronted-compiler: LLVM-based compiler, which automatically extracts the computing kernels in C language, and outputs a DFG file that can be recognized by cgra-mapper.
+3. frontend-compiler: LLVM-based compiler, which automatically extracts the computing kernels in C language, and outputs a DFG file that can be recognized by cgra-mapper.

 4. Benchmarks: DFGs of multiple DNN computing kernels in Json format derived from dot files.